EUMETNET/e-soh/api/README.md

 | JINJA2_TEMPLATES    | Path to a folder with jinja2 templates to override the default templates used by the API.
 See template section for details    | ☐         |
 | OPENAPI_METADATA_PATH | Path to an alternative OpenAPI metadata json file.
 It need to have the same fields as the openapi/openapi_metadata.py file. | ☐         |

+## OpenAPI metadata

+To load your own metadata file, mount your new openapi metadata json file, with the same structure and key as the default one, found in openapi_default_files, and point the environment variable `OPENAPI_METADATA_PATH` to the new file.

 ## JINJA2_TEMPLATES

 The jinja2 folder must container the following files: